Home Battery FAQ

 Will a battery pay for itself?

 Depends on three variables: your retail rate, your utility’s export buyback rate, and how much excess solar you currently export.
-In a typical Texas home (1,300 kWh/mo, 500 kWh/mo export, $14K installed battery, 30% ITC) the payback is now 6-10 years versus 15+ years pre-2023.
-Run your specific numbers on the battery payoff calculator.
+In a typical Texas home (1,300 kWh/mo, 500 kWh/mo export, $14K installed battery, no federal credit since the 25D repeal) the payback is roughly 12-15 years on arbitrage alone.
+Add a free-nights retail plan and the math drops to 8-10 years.
+Run your specific numbers on the battery payoff calculator — updated April 2026 to remove the (now-defunct) federal credit assumption.

 Should I add a battery to my existing solar?

-If your existing system is grid-tied and you currently export 300+ kWh/month at avoided-cost rates, yes — the math is strong.
-The hardware is now eligible for the 30% federal credit even when retrofitted to existing solar (it wasn't pre-2023).
+If your existing system is grid-tied and you currently export 300+ kWh/month at avoided-cost rates, the arbitrage math can still work — though without the federal credit it's ~3-4 years longer payback than 2024 numbers showed.
 Two install options: AC-coupled (battery + own inverter, sits beside your solar inverter) or DC-coupled (replace your solar inverter with a hybrid like Sol-Ark 15K).
 Full breakdown of AC vs DC coupling here.
+The strongest payback case in 2026 stacks free-nights retail plans on top of the arbitrage — that's the cornerstone strategy on this site.

 Can I run Bitcoin miners on solar + battery?